Buket12345/climbing-ifsc-dsa210/README.md

 A linear regression model was used to predict average IFSC rank at the country-season level.
 The model achieved:

-- Training R² = 0.21
+- Training R² = 0.20
-- Test R² = 0.24
+- Test R² = 0.20

-This indicates that the model explains a fair portion of the variance in average ranking.
+This indicates that the model explains %20 of the variance in average ranking.
 GDP per capita has a negative coefficient which means higher GDP is associated with better (lower) average rank.
 But most variation in performance still remains unexplained which suggests that economic indicators alone are insufficient predictors of climbing success.

 A logistic regression model was then applied to classify whether a country-season achieved a **Top 20 average rank**.

-- Classification accuracy = 74%
+- Classification accuracy = 75%

 The model performs well at identifying non top performing country-seasons but struggles to correctly classify top performing ones.
 This reflects class imbalance in the data and suggests that while GDP helps distinguish general performance levels, they are less effective at predicting elite level outcomes.